ddelsizov/jenkins-ansible-environment/README.md

     Jenkins master host + Ansible
     Jenkins slave host for which Ansible deploys Docker and Jenkins slave roles.

+        File:
+        Vagrantfile

-Ansible is deployed on the Jenkins master host, where with the help of a playbook takes care of below tasks:
+Ansible is taking care of the following tasks:

     -> Installs and configures Jenkis master server via role from ansible galaxy, -> Setups admin credentials and installs few useful plugins and their dependencies from a list.

+         Files:
+           master-playbook.yml,
+           master-requirements.yml,
+           inventory, ansible.cfg,

     -> Configures Jenkins slave host with docker and slave roles from ansible galaxy.

            Files:
-           master-playbook.yml,
            slave-playbook.yml,
-           master-requirements.yml,
            slave-requierements.yml
            inventory, ansible.cfg

     -> Configures slave credentials in master host via Jenkins cli.
            Credentials id is "ci_slave"

+           Files:
+           credential.sh
-           Files: credential.sh and credential.xml
+           credential.xml

-    -> Creates a job from createjob.sh file.
-The same job is packed in a Jenkins file in the target repo, but here some steps are pushed in the job as scripts              cleanup.sh, test.sh
+    -> Creates a job on Master from createjob.sh file.
+    The same job is packed in a Jenkins file in the target repo, but here some steps are pushed in the job as scripts.

+            Files:
+            cleanup.sh (stops all containers, removes them, clears the project folder).
+This way we ensure clean build folders and environment. test.sh (runs curl to check http status)

-    The job should run a build once the slave host is up.
+    The job should run a build and test once the slave host is up.

 Simple project for job is added with repository ( https://github.com/ddelsizov/basic-docker-poc.git) that runs shell commands that Build, Runs and Tests simple apache container serving basic webpage.